darvikkunal/ETL-Data-Pipeline-Project-Using-Spotify-API/README.md

-# Complete Data Engineering Pipeline Project Using Spotify API
+# Data Pipeline Project Using Spotify API

 This project demonstrates building a full ETL (Extract, Transform, Load) data pipeline that integrates with the Spotify API, extracts data, performs transformations, and sets up an analytics-ready environment using various AWS services like Lambda, S3, Glue, and Athena.